-Instead of rushing to fill the gaps we see around us (Fortune, 2000) we first situate ourselves by drawing on a rich understanding of our context, our profession, and our personal strengths.
+Instead of rushing to fill the gaps we see around us (Fortune, 2000) we first situate ourselves and first draw on a rich understanding of our context, our profession, and our personal strengths.

 We situate our professional reasoning with questions such as:

 - what could an occupational therapist contribute to this particular situation,

 - at this particular time in history,

 - in this particular place with its ecosystem of actors, interests and efforts?